 If you have concerns about your therapy, please try speaking to your therapist first to try to sort out the issue directly with them.

-If you feel you can’t speak to your therapist, you can talk to our Ask Kathleen service.
+If you feel you can’t speak to your therapist, you can talk to our Get help with counselling concerns service.
 They can answer any questions you may have and offer guidance on what to do next.

 You’ll need to tell us how you have tried to resolve the issue, or explain why this has not been possible, when you make your complaint.

 If your therapist works for a BACP organisational member, you should complain through their internal complaints procedures.
 Contact your counselling service provider for details.

 Please check that we can deal with your complaint under our professional conduct procedure.